AndreNijman/EmuRust/README.md

 maps to START, and `Back/Select` maps to SELECT.
 Nintendo DS titles still require a mouse for the touchscreen, but all handheld/console buttons can be driven from the controller.

+GameCube titles additionally parse the disc header on load—the launcher prints the game ID, maker, disc, and streaming flags to the console and an overlay in the top-left corner of the window mirrors that metadata so you can quickly confirm which image you booted.

 ### Controls (Game Boy built-in core)

 - Arrow keys: D-pad